 Assembling your 2×4 Plant Stand

-Step 3: Sand all your boards
+Step 3: Sand all the boards

 Construction grade lumber is pretty rough so you’ll want to use your electric sander to get a smooth finish.
 Start with 60 Grit paper and work up a few levels to at least 220 Grit paper.